-Throughout his career, Frank has held senior leadership roles managing human relations and operations at financial and healthcare institutions.
+Throughout his career, Frank has held senior leadership roles managing human relations and operations at financial and healthcare institutions and most recently, as Chief Human Resources Officer at KeyLogic Systems – a professional services, engineering and technology firm.
 He served as senior vice president of Clear Mountain Bank’s Private Banking Group, head of Human Relations and the Executive Banking Group at a start-up bank in north central West Virginia, and director of human relations and operations for the Allegheny/Mid-West Region of Genesis Eldercare.
-Additionally, Frank has served as a substitute school teacher and a head coach for a middle school wrestling team in Monongalia County, West Virginia.

-Vitale earned a bachelor's degree in Sociology and a master's degree in Business Administration (MBA) from West Virginia University, where he serves as an Associate Adjunct Professor for the WVU School of Medicine and recently served as a member and past-chairman of the MBA Advisory Board for the College of Business and Economics; He currently serves as Chairman of the Visiting Committee for the School of Public Health; past-member of the Visiting Committees for the Eberly College of Arts and Sciences and the School of Pharmacy; and past-member of the board for the Campus Neighborhoods Revitalization Corporation for Morgantown, WV.
+Vitale earned a bachelor's degree in Sociology and a master's degree in Business Administration (MBA) from West Virginia University, where he recently served as a member and past-chairman of the MBA Advisory Board for the College of Business and Economics; He currently serves as Chairman of the Visiting Committee for the School of Public Health; past-member of the Visiting Committees for the Eberly College of Arts and Sciences and the School of Pharmacy; and past-member of the board for the Campus Neighborhoods Revitalization Corporation for Morgantown, WV.